Michigan AG defends charges in man's death at mall in 2014 - NewsBreak

 “We do have additional evidence that (Cooper) did not have in 2014,” Nessel said.
 “Whether or not that information, had it been available, would have made a difference in her assessment, I can't tell you.”

 King's attorney said the charge wasn't warranted.
-There was no immediate response to requests for comment from lawyers for Hamilton and Seiberling.
-No attorney was listed yet for Maree.

-In a statement, Cochran's family said they were “overwhelmed with joy and hope” about the reopening of the case.
+Seiberling's attorney didn't return a call seeking comment.
+Hamilton and Maree were expected to appear in court Thursday.

-Nessel acknowledged that evidence gathered by the family's attorneys during a civil lawsuit was shared with investigators.
+Nessel acknowledged that evidence gathered during a lawsuit by Cochran's family was shared with investigators.
 She also suggested the guards didn't follow internal policies about the use of handcuffs.

 Karen McDonald, the new prosecutor in Oakland County, raised the Cochran case in her campaign to defeat Cooper.
 She welcomed the charges.